pmccrind/pmccrind.github.io/essays/frame-the-world.md

 </div>
 ```

 This layering makes building more complex design elements with semantic easier.
 Each higher-level element has more or less the same options.
 For example when declaring a button or an image you can start the class with ui small … replacing the ellipses with either button or image.
-This is what makes semantic feel cohesive from element to element.
+This is what makes semantic feel cohesive from element to element, and semantic was enjoyable to learn.